-Children and their families interact with different systems and supports on a daily basis that often do not collaborate or communicate with one another.
-A child may be enrolled in Head Start, have a sibling attending a local public elementary school, and have a mother receiving the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) and all three of those programs could have different requirements and no cross-communication among them, despite serving the same family.
+Children and their families interact with different support systems that often do not collaborate or communicate with one another.
+For example, a child may be enrolled in Head Start, have a sibling attending a local public elementary school, and have a mother receiving the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) and all three of those programs could have different requirements and no cross-communication among them, despite serving the same family.

 To address this issue head-on, the National League of Cities (NLC) developed the Educational Alignment for Young Children (EAYC) initiative which provides a foundation for bringing multi-sector groups together to align efforts, programs and policies in support of better outcomes for young children and families.
 The initiative features three key elements for educational alignment:

 - Building governance structures or formal partnerships in communities to take collaborative action in ensuring a high-quality early childhood system;

 - Enhancing professional development to support early childhood professionals; and